Erasmus+ Staff Mobility

 Erasmus+ staff mobility can be undertaken by both teaching and administrative staff.
-Staff mobility is expected to contribute to the overall priorities of Erasmus+ through the Erasmus Charter for Higher Education International Business School is obliged to follow.
+Staff mobility is expected to contribute to the overall priorities of Erasmus+ through the Erasmus Charter for Higher Education that the International Business School is obliged to follow.

 Staff must carry out their mobility activity in any Program Country different from the country of the sending institute and country of residence.

 - Teaching periods: this activity allows IBS teaching staff to teach at a partner HEI abroad.
 Staff mobility for teaching can be in any subject or an academic discipline for which there is a bilateral agreement signed.
 Staff teaching mobility can only be undertaken to another HEI which holds an ECHE (Erasmus+ Higher Education Charter) and with which IBS holds an Erasmus+ Interinstitutional Agreement before the mobility takes place.

 - Training periods: this activity supports the professional development of IBS teaching and non-teaching staff in the form of training events abroad (excluding conferences) and job shadowing/observation periods/training at a partner HEI, or at another relevant organization abroad.